 While the product roadmap sets out the strategic, overarching vision for the product, prioritization involves taking a closer look at the ideas backlog and deciding exactly what should be built and when.

 To help with prioritization, product managers will often use prioritization frameworks.
 A prioritization framework is based on a consistent set of criteria, allowing product managers to evaluate certain ideas against these criteria to see how they measure up.
-You’ll find an introduction to some of the most popular prioritization frameworks in this article.
+An example of these is WSJF (Weighted Shortest Job First).

 Once the product has been launched (remember the “Introduction” stage of the product life cycle?), the product management process turns to analytics to see how the product (or product improvement/new feature) is performing against the success metrics defined earlier on in the process.